🏠 About Now Archive Tags RSS

 Spell checking

-For a while, I turned off spelling on Windows, but I recently looked into it again and found that I could copy over the .dic and .aff files I get with LibreOffice since it uses hunspell as well and you get the dictionaries and localisation for your locale when the LibreOffice installer is run on Windows.
+For a while, I turned off spelling on Windows, but I recently looked into it again and found that I could copy over the .dic and .aff files I get with LibreOffice since it uses hunspell as well.
+The LO installer installs Norwegian dictionaries with a "typical install" if you downloaded the installer by browsing to the download page with a Norwegian IP address.
 To use the dictionaries from LibreOffice, go to C:\Program Files\LibreOffice\share\extensions\dict-no\ and copy the files nb_NO.aff and nb_NO.dic.
 If you use another language, have a look in the extensions folders to find the folder with your relevant dictionaries.
 Go to the share\hunspell directory under where you installed hunspell.
 I use C:\Program Files\Hunspell\share\hunspell\ and paste the files there.

 (use-package flyspell